ray-project/enhancements/reps/2024-06-13-export-api.md

 there is no way to expose the state.
 The high-level libraries on top of Ray also don't have a unified export way.
 E.g. RayServe and RayData collect the states through their own StateActor and report to the Dashboard respectively.

 It is very difficult to obtain these ray basic states outside the Ray cluster.
+This issue is reflected in two aspects:
+1. Scale of data exceeds current dashboard API limits.
+2. After the Ray cluster terminates, all status data is lost.
 If a unified export API can be defined, we can achieve the observable ability independent of the Ray cluster.
 The most typical scenario is to build the Ray history server.

 #### Key requirements: